caiigee/anyrun-plugins/README.md

 # Browser

 Browser isn't actually a plugin, but a group of plugins.
 All of them require or interact with the browser so I grouped them together into a seperate folder.
+For browser plugins to work `xdg-utils` needs to be installed (it is required for finding the default browser via `xdg-settings get default-web-browser`)

 ## Websearch